Speechling Review: Pronunciation app for French, English and more!

 - Some strange sentences in the curriculum

-- Only available for Spanish, German, French, Chinese, Russian, and English so far.
+- Available for Spanish, German, French, Chinese, Russian, Japanese, Italian, and English so far.

 - Doesn't fully replace a live tutor/teacher for pronunciation correction